Khegyi/snimageupload/README.md

 - prettier and eslint 💅
 - husky lint & prettier precommit hook ⚓

-## Getting started

-Be sure that you have installed a GIT client, Node.JS (latest or LTS).
-You can use NPM or Yarn.

 ### Using as a template

 1. Create a GIT repository with [this template](https://github.com/SenseNet/sn-react-typescript-boilerplate/generate)